 Contributions.
-PERS members are required to contribute 9.00% of their annual covered salary, and the County is required to contribute at an actuarially determined rate.
-The employer's rate as of September 30, 2017 was 15.75% of annual covered payroll.
+At September 30, 2018, PERS members were required to contribute 9% of their annual covered salary, and the County is required to contribute at an actuarially determined rate.
+The employer's rate at September 30, 2018 was 15.75% of annual covered payroll.
 The contribution requirements of PERS members and employers are established and may be amended only by the State of Mississippi Legislature.
-The County's contributions to PERS for the fiscal years ending September 30, 2017, 2016, and 2015 were \$628,208, \$627,972, and \$632,883, respectively, which equaled the required contributions for each year.
+The County's contributions (employer share only) to PERS for the years ending September 30, 2018, 2017 and 2016 were \$644,786, \$608,478, and \$627,972, respectively, equal to the required contributions for each year.